Serpentine Squiggles

 The gap between two sentences is the relational distance between them.
 What’s the relationship between them?
 For instance:

-It’s tempting to dive further into the weeds — word order also matters (connections are tighter the physically closer they are, the end of a sentence binding tighter than the start), as does a kind of momentum (consistent relations bind tighter; it flows better to go from left to right than to jump back and forth rhythmlessly), but I could be here all day.
+It’s tempting to dive further into the weeds — word order also matters (connections are tighter the physically closer they are, the end of a sentence binding tighter than the start), as does a kind of momentum (consistent relations bind tighter; it flows better to go consistently from left to right than to jump back and forth rhythmlessly), but I could be here all day.
 Let’s go broader.

 Relational distance is fundamental to what scenes are — it’s people doing stuff in a specific place during a certain interval.
 Many writing manuals privilege that unity of time and space in their definition of scene, and it’s very important, but I hope you can see that it’s just a consequence of profluence as a guiding principle: telling a story by locking into the here and now is just a logical way to minimize relational distance, especially if you’re doing sensory reification.